 The candidate should be involved in school committees, and organizations, and be able to demonstrate a history of community involvement.
 An essay on what the candidate has done, and plans to do during their time in college, to promote a better community will be necessary to earn this scholarship.
 Special consideration will be granted towards involvement in projects that benefit the LGBTQ community.

-Bursaries of $1,000 are available to the chosen recipient who plans to pursue his or her studies at a community college, university or equivalent educational institution in British Columbia.
+An annual bursary of $500 is available to the chosen recipient who plans to pursue their studies at a community college, university or equivalent educational institution in British Columbia.

 The award is based on applicant's financial need, academic potential, commitment to studies, and community involvement (particularly in the LGBTQ community).